-We have not yet reached our goal.
-Unfortunately, at least 80% of women worldwide and many men, especially men in the LGBQT community, experience street harassment -- unwelcome words and actions by unknown persons in public which are motivated by gender and invade a person's physical and emotional space in a disrespectful, creepy, startling, scary, or insulting way.
+Unfortunately, despite almost 100 years of service and advocacy, we have not yet reached our goal.
+Statistics show that at least 80% of women worldwide and many men, especially men in the LGBQT community, experience street harassment -- unwelcome words and actions by unknown persons in public which are motivated by gender and invade a person's physical and emotional space in a disrespectful, creepy, startling, scary, or insulting way.
 Street harassment can cause someone to feel sexualized, intimidated, embarrassed, humiliated, objectified, angry or unsafe.
 It includes unwanted leering and whistling; "catcalls;" sexually explicit comments; demands for a smile; persistent demands for a date or telephone number after being told no; or calling someone a bitch, dyke or fag, and it can escalate into groping, indecent exposure, and even sexual assault.
 Street harassment - or the threat of it - may make women and girls feel unsafe in public spaces and may limit the places they feel they can go.
+School counselors need to stop this behavior at the high school level as well.
 It is a human rights violation.
-It needs to STOP!
+It needs to STOP at all levels of society!